-User Info Shows the time and d

-Shows the time and date of the most recent login of another user (or yourself), as well as the time and date of the most recent failed login and a link to User Management.

-- Version Information Shows your current product version number. - Default Error Log vWAF always loads the active configuration, regardless of which configuration has been edited most recently.
-If you want to edit a different configuration, you can load it via Version Control.

-Lists the most recent entries of the Default Error Log.
-NOTE: Entries older than 30 days are never listed here.
+- License Status - Shows your license certificates and the current status of your licenses.
+You need the license certificates in case you have to contact support.
+Also, there's a link that takes you directly to Cluster Management. - User Info - Shows the time and date of the most recent login of another user (or yourself), as well as the time and date of the most recent failed login and a link to User Management. - Version Information - Shows your current product version number.
+(To check for available updates, see Version Control). - Default Error Log - Lists the most recent entries of the Default Error Log. - NOTE: Entries older than 30 days are never listed here.
 To view these entries, you need to open the Default Error Log.